HamedBabaei/LLMs4OL/README.md

 ### Results

-Evaluations for Task A are reported as the mean average precision at k (MAP@K), where k = 1, since this metric was noted as being best suited to the task.
-Specifically, in our case, for term typing, MAP@1 measures the average precision of the top-1 ranked term types returned by an LLM for prompts initialized with terms from the evaluation set.
-And evaluations for Tasks B and
-C are reported in terms of the standard F1-score based on precision and recall.
+Evaluation metric for Task A is reported as the mean average precision at k (MAP@K), where k = 1, And evaluations for Tasks B and C are reported in terms of the standard F1-score based on precision and recall.

-We evaluate different types of LLMs representative of different neural architecture building blocks that are respectively reported as state-of-the-art for different tasks in the community.
 A complete and detailed results for tasks are presented in the following tables:

 - [Task A. Term Typing Detailed Results Table](./TaskA/results/readme.md)
 - [Task B. Type Taxonomy Discovery Detailed Results Table](./TaskB/results/readme.md)